 But no. On the ‘Berliner Ring’ alone, as many as sixteen construction sites are being worked on.
 Will they improve the road quality?
 Yes.
 Do those public works stimulate the economy?
 Yes.
 Did we give a damn?
-No!
-We just wanted speed.
+No. We just wanted to get up to speed.

 Another century later, we had moved the Audi S8 to Havelland, which is where Autobahn A24 starts.
 Alright!
 At this moment we knew we were free to kick it.
 Racing down the Autobahn at 240 km/h (150 mph) was a childhood dream which would come true right now.
 So this time, we really kicked it.

 Know How to Drive

 It took exactly two minutes until the next construction sign appeared.
 So we slowed down the Jaguar yet again.
 Damn!
 Autobahn?
 Forget it.
 The race is over.

 Guess how many construction sites we counted on the A24 alone: Seven of them, some as long as 14 kilometers (8.7 miles).
 In most cases, the left lane is 2 meters (6.5 feet) wide only.
 This means overtaking requires that you know how to drive.